NBISweden/workshop-r/Exercises/ggplots.md

 If you cannot load the library install it either via the menu of RStudio or by typing `install.packages("ggmap")` in R.

+** NOTE: the *sp* and *rgdal* libraries may be difficult to install on your computer as they rely on a lot of 3rd party software.
+They are used to convert between different map reference systems, here RT90 to WGS84.
+If you run into troubles, do the ICA/Coop part of the lab instead.
+The plotting part will be exactly the same as in the System Bolaget part.**

 ```R
 # Load the libraries necessary for working with maps
 # Install them if missing